MomijiForte/Age-and-Gender-Estimate/README.md

 # Age-and-Gender-Estimate
-Use Machine Learning to train CNN model to estimate correct age and gender classification
+Using Machine Learning method to build and train deep learning models to estimate correct age and gender classification from UTLFace dataset.

-From UTKFace dataset, build and train your deep learning models for both gender classification and age estimation.

 ---
 **NOTES:**